barneyhawes/decent-metric/README.md

 TODO - pre-espresso page
 - Change page title depending on home menu option selected
-- Bean details should allow for longer text
-- Bean details are not saved when edited
 - Option to choose your grinder to set the range of values for grid size (and also save which grinder to the results file)
 - Allow name and icon for Espresso and Filter to be specified
-- Update stop-at volume in the profile.

-TODO - shot
-- Save additional data to shot history

 TODO - post-shot page
 - Button to show chart full screen